csverma610/3DSlicer/README.md

 # 3DSlicer

-## The purpose of this program is to produce slices of a triangular model using OpenGL
+## Purpose
-library.
+The purpose of this program is to produce slices of a triangular model using OpenGL library.
 It uses OpenCSG for boolean operations.
 Because OpenGL is run on GPU, slices is both efficient and reliable using this approach.